aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/comments/add-a-comment-to-a-cell-in-a-worksheet/_index.md

 let api = new WorksheetsApi(config);

 let comment = new Comment({
-  CellName: "A1",
+  cellName: "A1",  // camelCase for JS/Node.js
-  Author: "test",
+  author: "test",
-  Note: "this is a comment",
+  note: "this is a comment",
-  HtmlNote: '<font style="font-weight:bold;">this is a comment</font>',
+  htmlNote: '<font style="font-weight:bold;">this is a comment</font>',
-  AutoSize: true,
+  autoSize: true,
-  IsVisible: true,
+  isVisible: true,
-  Width: 10,
+  width: 10,
-  Height: 10,
+  height: 10,
 });

 api